emfcamp/Website/docs/cfp.md

 ## Review process ##

 1. Submission
-2. Sanity checks (in order to reject, e.g. hate speech)
+2. Sanity checks (in order to reject, e.g. hate speech or spam)
 3. Anonymisation
 4. Review (score 0, 1 or 2)
 5. Judging (all submissions are ranked according to Majority judgement)